mnemnion/loon/notes/clu/semantics.md

 ## Incremental Transpiler

-The intention is that Clua is translated to Lua by reading, constructing the AST, and transforming the structure into the minimum necessary amount of Lua.
+The intention is that Clu is translated to Lua by reading, constructing the AST, and transforming the structure into the minimum necessary amount of Lua.
 No whole-string representation of the program is generated and there are no line errors from the Lua interpreter.

 The result is an ordinary Lua environment.
 Code which translates down to chunks is called in the global context, functions and other values are entered into the environment, and so on.

 ## Symbols

 Lua has a loose distinction between strings and symbols, which is enforced through syntax.
-It's not sufficiently first class, by itself, for Clua.
+It's not sufficiently first class, by itself, for Clu.

 I think this is only important in a quoted context.
 I believe quoting promotes a primitive value to an anonymous table, so equality tests of `"foo"`, `'foo` in one context, and `'foo` from a second context will not report as equal, and the latter two will be of type `<Symbol>` rather than `<String>`.